Phil's World Pub Guides - Greater Manchester, UK

 Park Street / Dutton Street

-English Lounge Five or six real ales on tap in this large comfortable pub/restaurant.
+English Lounge A number of real ales on tap in this large comfortable pub.
+Good food.

 High Street